zabbix-tooling/zabbix-juniper-srx-firewall-template/README.md

 * Flow sessions (max, current and available)
 * Device temperature
 * Interfaces
+  * Use interface names and description in triggers and graphs
 	* Inbound discarded packets
 	* Inbound errors
 	* Inbound traffic